Merzasphor/MWSE/docs/source/lua/type/tes3mobilePlayer/skillProgress.rst

 skillProgress
 ====================================================================================================

 `table`_.
+Read-only.
 Array-style table access to skill progress for each of the 27 skills.

 .. _`table`: ../../../lua/type/table.html